danieljprice/splash/docs/settings.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Animation sequences can be set via the “set animation sequence” option
-in the x) menu.
+in the :ref:`sec:menu-x`.
 At present the possible sequences that can be added are:

 ::